KARTHIK2521/event-management-system/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Angular Material

+Angular Material is used to create a modern UI with pre-built components.
+It improve UI Consisstency and responsiveness.

+To install the Angular Material run command  `npm add @angular/material`

+## JSON-SERVER

+JSON SERVER is used as mock backend  to simulate  API responses.
+Its helps Perform the register the User Data and Create Read Update Delete the Events

+To install the json-server run command  `npm install -g json-server`

+Run the command to up the server  `json-server --watch db.json --port 3000`

+## Bootstrap

+To install the Bootstrap run command  `npm install bootstrap`

+## Third-Party Libraries Used

+## Angular Material `Its UI Components`

+## rxjs `Reactive State Management`

+## JSON SERVER  `Mock API Backend`